numpy/numpy/doc/source/reference/ufuncs.rst

-There are also :ref:`generalized ufuncs <c-api.generalized-ufuncs>` which are functions over vectors (or arrays) instead of only scalars.
+There are also :ref:`generalized ufuncs <c-api.generalized-ufuncs>` which are functions over vectors (or arrays) instead of only single-element scalars.

 :class:`ufunc`
 ==============